scuzzles/ivory-lang/README.md

 ['this is the first value', 'this is the second value'] ['this is the first value', 'this is the second value', 'this is the third value']
 ```
+You may have noticed that the way the list was coded and the way it printed are very different.
+This is because python is printing the lists and it prints them differently because it view lists in a different manner, **do not try to create a list the way that you do in most languages**, it will not work in ivory.